-Grievant filed a grievance against the Barbour County Fiduciary Commissioner protesting the Fiduciary Commissioner's actions relating to an estate.
-Grievant is not an employee grieving the actions of her public employer; she is a citizen protesting actions taken by a county official.
+Grievant filed a grievance against the attorney representing her in a civil matter, protesting the attorney's actions relating to that civil matter.
+Grievant is not an employee grieving the actions of her public employer; she is a citizen protesting the actions of her attorney in a civil matter.
 The Grievance Board lacks jurisdiction in this matter.
 Accordingly, the grievance must be dismissed.